PatrickBaus/line_injector/README.md

 The PCB fits into a Hammond Manufacturing [1457N1201EBK](https://www.hammfg.com/electronics/small-case/extruded/1457-emi) case.
 Additionally a few drilled holes need to be drilled for the connectors.

 ## Related Repositories
-See the following repositories for more information
+See the following repositories for more information.

 KiCAD footprints: https://github.com/PatrickBaus/footprints.pretty